otlw/assess/README.md

 - ConceptRegistry.sol, to manage creation of new concepts
 - FathomToken.sol, to manage payments
-- one instance of Concept.sol, being the at the root of the concept-tree (the _mew-concept_)
+- One instance of Concept.sol, being the root of the concept-tree (the _MEW-concept_)
 - Math.sol, a library to do scoring and clustering

 ### To a private testnet